mlabs-haskell/hydra-auction-onchain/docs/spec.md

-The purpose of this validator is to ensure that the delegate metadata continuously stays under its control until it is burned (with unanimous consent of the delegates), and that the delegate metadata is only modified with unanimous consent of the delegates.
+The purpose of this validator is to ensure that the delegate metadata continuously stays under its control until it is burned (with the unanimous consent of the delegates), and that the delegate metadata is only modified with the unanimous consent of the delegates.

 ```haskell
 data DelegateMetadataRedeemer = ModifyDelegateMetadata